Audi Mass Air Flow (MAF) Sensor Symptoms & Replacement

 This is what you may notice if your Audi MAF sensor is bad or dirty:

-- Check engine light stays on
+- The check engine light stays On.

 - Car is hard to start.

-- Engine stalls soon after starting.
+- The engine stalls soon after starting.

 - The engine runs unusually lean or rich.